yyyhttp/InSorg/README.md

 ## ⚖️License

-OrgLine is released under the [MIT License](MIT-License.txt), a permissive open-source license that allows for free use, modification, distribution, and private use of the software.
-This license requires that the original copyright notice and permission notice be included in all copies or substantial portions of the software.
+This project is released under the [Apache 2.0 license](LICENSE).

 ## 👍Acknowledgement

-We would like to thank the authors of [efficientteacher](https://github.com/AlibabaResearch/efficientteacher).
+MMDetection is an open source project that is contributed by researchers and engineers from various colleges and companies.
+We appreciate all the contributors who implement their methods or add new features, as well as users who give valuable feedbacks.
+We wish that the toolbox and benchmark could serve the growing research community by providing a flexible toolkit to reimplement existing methods and develop their own new detectors.

 ## 📃Citation